ivov/eslint-plugin-n8n-nodes-base/docs/rules/community-package-json-keywords-without-official-tag.md

 # community-package-json-keywords-without-official-tag

-The `keywords` value in the `package.json` of a community package must be an array containing the string `'n8n-community-node-package'`."
+The `keywords` value in the `package.json` of a community package must be an array containing the value `'n8n-community-node-package'`.

 📋 This rule is part of the `plugin:n8n-nodes-base/community-nodes` config.